 Inflation in August 2020 had been depressed by the discount scheme and temporary tax cuts aimed at boosting the Covid-hit economy.

-The ONS added that raw materials surged 11 percent in the year to August, up from 10.4 percent in July.
+Raw materials surged 11 percent in the year to August, up from 10.4 percent in July.

 The economy grew at just 0.1 percent in July compared with 1.0 percent in June, recent data showed.